benpearson2003/pauldowman.com-content/pages/reading/main.md

   * _[Getting
     Real](http://www.amazon.com/gp/product/0578012812/ref=as_li_ss_tl?ie=UTF8&tag=pauldowmancom-20&linkCode=as2&camp=217145&creative=399369&creativeASIN=0578012812)
-    by Jason Friend and Matthew Linderman_.
+    by Jason Fried and Matthew Linderman_.
 For developers and non-developers alike (it's not a technical book), this book explains [37signals](http://37signals.com/)' product development philosophy of
     keeping things simple.
 You can also [read it free